 Profile

-a professional skier and mountain guide living in Sapporo.
-He has many different roles, including technical rep at Lost Arrow and instructor at Sapporo Bankei Ski School.
+born in Hokkaido and residing in Sapporo, is a professional skier and mountain guide.
+He wears many hats, including technical rep for Lost Arrow and instructor at Sapporo Bankei Ski School.
 He discovered telemark skiing at the age of 25 and competed in the World Championships the following season.
-He has won the overall championship in domestic telemark races six times.
-He has also won the SKIMO (ski mountaineering) Japan Championships seven times in a row.
+He boasts six overall victories in domestic telemark races.
+He is also a seven-time consecutive winner of the SKIMO (Mountain Skiing) Japan Championships.

 He has made speed touring his life's work, completing the Tateyama-Kamikochi Japan Highway Route and the Daisetsu Tokachi Mountain Range in one day.
 His book about his life, "SPEED TOURING: The Life and Records of Mountain Athlete Fujikawa Ken" (Yokoo Ayako/Rokka Editorial Office), was released this winter